serenturhal/blinders/README.md

 ### Setup steps

-Use python 3.10 as base version of python, recommend to use local python environment using [conda](https://www.anaconda.com/)
+Use Python 3.10 as the base version of Python, recommend to use a local Python environment using [conda](https://www.anaconda.com/)

 ```shell
 conda create --prefix ./.venv/ python==3.10 # Initialize repo virtual environment